panzerdp/dmitripavlutin.com/content/posts/152-hoc-functions/index.md

 Higher-order functions in JavaScript are a special category of functions that either accept functions as an argument or return functions.

-On the other side, if the function uses only primitives or objects as arguments or return value, these functions are first-order.
+On the other side, if the function uses only primitives or objects as arguments or return values, these functions are first-order.

 Higher-order functions provide the reusability benefit: the main behavior is provided by the higher-order function itself, and by accepting a function as an argument you extend that behavior at your will.